glarue/intronIC/README.md

 Furthermore, `intronIC` provides researchers the opportunity to tailor the underlying training data/position-weight matrices, should they have species-specific data to take advantage of.

-Finally, `intronIC` performs a fair amount of bookkeping during the intron collection process, resulting in (potentially) useful metadata about each intron including parent gene/transcript, ordinal index and phase, information which (as far as I'm aware) is otherwise non-trivial to acquire.
+Finally, `intronIC` performs a fair amount of bookkeping during the intron collection process, resulting in (potentially) useful metadata about each intron including parent gene/transcript, ordinal index and phase, information which (as far as I'm aware) is otherwise somewhat non-trivial to acquire.